JohnYezub/NewsFeed_SwiftUI_MVVM/README.md

 # SwiftUI with MVVM

-Simple SwiftUI App demonstrates lists of US news (thanks https://newsapi.org/).
+Simple SwiftUI App demonstrates lists of US news.
+Allows the user to access and read the US news from their apple watch.

 UPDT: Add WidgetKit and deeplinks.
 Add WatchOS support.

 ![NewsFeed](./news2.gif "SwiftUI with MVVM")

-# Special Thanks To:
+# News Database:
 https://newsapi.org/

 ### Usage: